 - Yearly, Los Angeles spends around $3.2 million on domestic violence programs while New York City spends $107.2 million.

 Fewer Reports Filed within Latino Communities

 Reports of sexual assault have dropped 25%, and domestic violence by 10% among LA’s Latino population since the beginning of 2017.

 Reports of domestic violence made by Los Angeles Latino residents have plummeted this year amid fears that illegal immigrants in the United States could risk deportation by interacting with law enforcement, or testifying in court, according to Los Angeles Police Chief Charlie Beck.

 Similar decreases were not seen in reports of those crimes by other groups.

 If you have recently been arrested for Domestic Violence, please don’t hesitate to call us for a free, no-obligation consultation with Seppi Esfandi.
-During your call, Mr. Esfandi will hear the details of the case and advice you on the best approach to defend yourself.
+During your call, Mr. Esfandi will hear the details of the case and advise you on the best approach to defend yourself.

 Call Us for a FREE Case Review: 310-274-6529

 Seppi Esfandi is an expert in Criminal Law who has over 16 years of practice defending a variety of criminal cases.